 So in this next clip, Tom gives me every reason to not like him by saying that if you like a certain person, you'll like him, which means I won't like him.

-I've got to get this guy on.
+I got to get this guy on.

-Frankel was in the Florida House from 1986 to 1992, then again from 1994 to 2002.
+Frankl was in the Florida House from 1986 to 1992, then again from 1994 to 2002.

 She was elected mayor of West Palm Beach in 2003 and served there until 2011, at which point she ran for the U.S. House, where she has been since 2013.

-Let me ask you, did it strike you as strange, and my time has expired, so I'm going to leave this as the last question.
+And my time has expired, so I'm going to leave this as the last question.

-Did it strike you as strange that the FBI and the Department of Justice was going after a three-star general, the incoming national security advisor to the president, Who they already said they were going to dismiss the case against,
+Did it strike you as strange that the FBI and the Department of Justice was going after a three-star general, the incoming National Security Advisor to the president, who they already said they were going to dismiss the case against, and their predicate for all of this is the Logan Act, which you know perfectly well is an unconstitutional law that has never been, no one has ever been prosecuted under in the history of the Department of Justice.

-If someone had suggested we're going to go after the incoming national security advisor for violating the Logan Act, which says an American citizen can't talk to a foreign leader, I guarantee you today, right now, John Kerry is violating the Logan Act.
+If someone had suggested we're going to go after the incoming National Security Advisor for violating the Logan Act, which says an American citizen can't talk to a foreign leader, I guarantee you today, right now, John Kerry is violating the Logan Act.

 Now, fortunately, it's an unconstitutional law, so who cares?

-Why did you not laugh this out of the room, and why didn't you get to answers on this?
+Why did you not laugh this out of the room?

-Right, because the response isn't good for propaganda, so someone like Alex just cuts the clip right there before Rod Rosenstein has a chance to speak.
+So someone like Alex just cuts the clip right there before Rod Rosenstein has a chance to speak.

 This accomplishes presenting Cruz's words as the only reality of the hearing.

-His framing of the situation is the only one that's real, and by cutting off Rosenstein's answer, you make it appear that he didn't have a response or a rebuttal.
+And by cutting off Rosenstein's answer, you make it appear that he didn't have a response or a rebuttal.

 In the context of the larger hearing, Cruz's words look like a petulant outburst that means nothing, and it's clearly a performance.